Skip (audio playback): Later players

-CD ROM drives
+CD-ROM drives

-In a computer, the CD-ROM drive is governed by the program controlling it.
+In a computer, a CD-ROM drive is governed by the program controlling it.
 In most cases, the BIOS has rudimentary access to the drive for boot purposes, while operating systems usually come bundled with their own drivers.
-The drive itself has very little instruction, apart from direct instructions, such as spin up, read data etc.
+The drive itself has very little instruction, apart from direct instructions, such as spin up, read data, etc.

 When playing a CD in the computer, the media player of choice is giving instructions to the CD drive, whether through the operating system's drivers or by accessing the device's low-level interface itself.
-Usually, Similar to modern players, the media player will be reading audio into memory for later playback, especially given the extreme speeds used by CD ROM drives in order to access raw data on other discs.
+Usually, similar to modern players, the media player will be reading audio into memory for later playback, especially given the extreme speeds used by CD-ROM drives in order to access raw data on other discs.
 Because of this, if there is a fault during playback, the player will already be performing a checksum to verify the data read is correct.
-If it is wrong, the audio is usually stopped depending on the player.
+If it is wrong, the audio is usually stopped, depending on the player.

 Cassette tapes

 Cassette tape players can cause skips when the tape being played is worn or in some other way damaged.
 Since the tape is rolled into a reel, it depends on how the tape runs across the roll as to how the skip affects playback.
-Indeed, some early artists such as the Beatles deliberately rearranged the tape reels in order to produce loops used in their recordings.
+Indeed, some early artists, such as the Beatles, deliberately rearranged the tape reels in order to produce loops used in their recordings.